CodeYourFuture/CYF-Workshops/devtools/readme.md

 1.  _Write down_ the answers to these questions:

 - What is the name of the font used on the page?
 - What is the CSS variable that holds this value?
+(Hint: variables start with `--`, for example, `--paper`)
 - What is the brand colour value?
 - What variables hold [CSS length data type](https://developer.mozilla.org/en-US/docs/Web/CSS/length) values?

 1. When the timer goes off, share your answers with the other groups.
 Paste them in a thread in Slack and go quickly to the next challenge.
 <!-- {{</note>}} -->

-Fonts, colors, and spacing are often stored as CSS Variables, or custom properties.
+So we've seen that fonts, colors, and spacing are often stored as CSS Variables, or custom properties.
 This allows them to be easily changed throughout a project by simply altering one value.
 Let's experiment with this.

 <!--
 {{<note type="exercise" title="Experiment">}} -->

 1. Set a [whole class timer for 10 minutes](https://www.google.com/search?q=timer+for+10+minutes).
 2. Inspect the [CSS of the page](http://cyf-workshops.netlify.app/devtools/) with Devtools.
-3. Find the CSS Variables (hint: they usually start with `--`, for example, `--paper`)
+3. Find the CSS Variables (hint: variables start with `--`, for example, `--paper`)
 4. Try changing the values of these variables and see how it affects the page.
 5. Some questions to answer.
 (Make a prediction about what you think will happen first, and then test it)